vmware-tanzu/velero/README.md

 ## Overview

-Velero (formerly Heptio Ark) gives you tools to backup and restore your Kubernetes cluster resources and persistent volumes.
+Velero (formerly Heptio Ark) gives you tools to back up and restore your Kubernetes cluster resources and persistent volumes.
 You can run Velero with a public cloud platform or on-premises.

 Velero lets you: